Career Development Food Safety Management

 Use these breaks to stretch, take a walk, eat, drink, or complete a small, non-studying-related task.
 These breaks will help you refocus and give you the stamina required to keep going.

-Try the Pomodoro Method for Studying
+Try the Pomodoro Method for studying

 Suppose you feel anxious about the amount of knowledge you need to cover in a particular subject during your study sessions.